tensorpack/tensorpack/docs/tutorial/callback.md

 # Callbacks

-Apart from the actual training iterations that minimizes the cost, you almost surely would like to do something else during training.
+Apart from the actual training iterations that minimize the cost, you almost surely would like to do something else during training.
 Callbacks are such an interface to describe what to do besides the training iterations defined by the trainers.